New! Twitter @lindayueh

 My BBC News blog: Linda's Line is at www.bbc.co.uk/lindayueh.

-My report is covered in a local newspaper report, "BBC visits Crisfield," The Daily Times, 21 February 2014.
+My report on the US economy is covered by a local Maryland newspaper, "BBC visits Crisfield," The Daily Times, 21 February 2014.

 "Echoes of Deng's 1978 Reforms" and "China Plots Moves for Reform," OMFIF Bulletin, Vol. 4, Ed.
 11, December 2013 (PDF).